The breakdown of weak null singularities inside black holes: Proof of Theorem and Theorem

 In this final step, we prove, independently of the contradiction argument, and using \eqref{roughassumption} that there exists a trapped neighborhood of $\CH$.
-This follows from the propagation of the blow up of the Hawking mass over $\CH$, a result proven in \cite{Moi4}.
+This follows from the propagation of the blow up of the Hawking mass over $\CH$ proven in \cite{Moi4}.
 Therefore, every outgoing cone over $\CH$ eventually satisfies $\frac{2\rho}{r}>1$, hence is trapped. \end{enumerate}

-\subsubsection{Novel focusing estimates, the key ingredient in the proof of Theorem \ref{roughversion}}
+\subsubsection{Novel focusing estimates, the key ingredient in the proof of Theorem \ref{maincorollary}}

-The proof of Theorem \ref{roughversion}, in particular step \ref{stepone}, relies on focusing estimates near the center, which are valid in any circumstances, independently of the proof of Theorem \ref{roughversion}.
-As a consequence of those estimates, the Hawking mass controls a very large flux of radiation, and thus the charge, which is controlled by a smaller flux, is dominated by the Hawking mass.
+The proof of Theorem \ref{maincorollary} and Theorem \ref{maintheorem}, in particular step \ref{stepone}, relies on focusing estimates near the center, which are valid in any circumstance, independently of the proof of Theorem \ref{roughversion}.
+As a consequence of these estimates, the Hawking mass controls a very large flux of radiation.
+Thus, the charge, which is controlled by a smaller flux, is dominated by the Hawking mass.